mrAtari/yaffut/README.md

 PREREQUISITES

-To compile, yaffut requires a standards conforming compiler and the standard library.
+To compile, yaffut requires a standards conforming compiler (C++98 is enough), exception support and the standard library.
 Yaffut is platform independent and works on windows and unix/linux platforms.